 AB 1532 directs GGRF investments to both "disadvantaged communities and households."
 (Health & Safety Code section 39712).
 This mandate is important when applied to SB 535 investments as well as to the entire Fund.
 To determine who benefits from California Climate Investments both within DACs and in other areas of the state, we need to focus on the end users of the investments, e.g., transit riders, park-goers.
-All projects, including projects located within disadvantaged communities should carefully target the benefits to the most disadvantaged households residing within those communities.
+All projects, but most importantly, those either located within or providing benefits to disadvantaged communities should carefully target the benefits to the most disadvantaged households residing within those communities.

-Additionally, AB 1532 applies to both investments that satisfy SB 535's minimum set asides and those that do not.
-We recommend that the Guidelines include provisions that encourage agencies to provide additional incentives for projects that don't qualify for SB 535 but do provide benefits to disadvantaged households.
+As AB 1532 applies to both investments that satisfy SB 535's minimum set asides and those that do not, we recommend that the Guidelines include provisions that encourage agencies to provide additional incentives for projects that don't qualify for SB 535 but do provide benefits to disadvantaged households.

-Provide clear prohibitions on direct displacement and incentivize strategies for avoiding economic displacement
+Provide clear prohibitions on direct displacement and incentivize strategies for avoiding economic displacement primary transportation mode.

-"Direct/physical displacement" occurs when people are forced to move due to demolition or building rehabilitation of their homes.
-"Indirect/economic displacement" results when existing residents are priced out by rising rents, forced to move because of no-fault evictions, properties are converted from rental to ownership, or otherwise compelled to move involuntarily.
-Protections against both types of displacement are essential to GHG-reduction.
-For example, housing demolition that forces lower income households to move away from transit hubs greatly increases the likelihood they will rely on higher-polluting cars as a primary transportation mode.
 It can also lead to a decrease in transit ridership as higher-income households move into transit-adjacent locations and use transit at lower rates, thereby undermining the state's GHG reduction goals and reduces the value of public transit investments.
 Conversely, providing opportunities for these families to continue living near an expanding transit system supports it long-term with reliable ridership.
 This is the ideal outcome, both for social policy and for GHG emission reductions.